Who do I contact if I have Questions?

 1. What kind of program does the Union County Public Schools have for gifted children?

-Union County Public Schools provide a complete K-12 continuum of gifted services.
+Union County Public Schools provides a complete K-12 continuum of gifted services.
 Beginning in grades K-3 all students are served within their classrooms by the classroom teacher and are not formally identified.
 If a student is performing above the level of the classroom grouping, achievement and aptitude testing can be done to determine correct placement.
 This could result in advanced subject grouping (where a kindergarten child, for instance, would go to a first grade class for reading or math) or a complete grade advancement, where the student would be advanced to a first grade classroom full time.

 2. Which schools offer gifted programs in UCPS?